deividAlfa/stm32_soldering_iron_controller/README.md

 Click in the right arrow of the build button (Hammer icon), select Release, then click on the build button and should build right away.<br>
 <img src="/Readme_files/release.jpg?raw=true">

-Keep in mind that in 64KB devices the flash is almost full and will not fit unless optimization is set to "Optimize for size".<br>
-To debug MCUs where the flash space is unsufficient to store a unoptimized build, you can selectively disable build optimizations.<br>
+At some point, the firmware might not fit into the flash when compiling for debugging as  it'll skip optimizations and use a lot more space.<br>
+In that case, you'll need to force some otmization level, starting with "Optimize for debug" (Og), and going to higher levels if still being too big (O1,O2,Osize).<br>
+The settings can be changed in project Properties / Build / Settings / MCU GCC Compiler / Optimizations.
+When debugging, it's desirable to completely disable optimizations.
+If you had to enable any level of global optimizations, you can still selectively disable build optimizations for any functions.<br>
 A line of code can be found at the start of main.h:<br>

   __attribute__((optimize("O0")))